 so many maybe's,

 maybe if i could jump off the moon! so many fails.

 how often do i have to tell myself,

 when all it was what he could say?

 lips on words,

 soft decay of efflorescent -- light to gray.

 the river roils and escapades;

-stuff that up your rainbow LGBTUVQRXSY, gen null.
+stuff that up your rainbow LGBTUVQRXSY, generation gotta have it all.